farmachine/spyglass/replit.md

 - ✓ Users with 'user' role can only access Upload and Data tabs (cannot configure schema or rules)
 - ✓ Publishing tab restricted to admins of primary organization ('Internal') only
 - ✓ Admin users from external organizations can access Define Data and Knowledge/Rules but not Publishing
+- ✓ **UI CLEANUP AND CONSISTENCY**: Streamlined interface headers and navigation
+- ✓ Consolidated NewUpload tab headers into single "Add New {Main Object Name}" header
+- ✓ Combined Documents and Configuration sections into unified card without separate headers
+- ✓ Removed redundant sidebar titles and warning messages for cleaner appearance
+- ✓ Updated "All Data" tab to "All {Main Object Name}s" with proper plural naming
+- ✓ Changed upload description to organization-focused messaging ("into your organization's desired format")
+- ✓ Fixed SessionView Publishing tab visibility with consistent role-based access control
+- ✓ Added back arrow navigation to session review pages with actual session names as titles

 **January 15, 2025**
 - ✓ Built complete project dashboard with CRUD operations